|Birth: ||Aug. 4, 1902|

 New Jersey, USA

-Otto Perry Winblad (1902-1977) was a United States Army veteran and a Free and Accepted Mason at Federal Lodge 888 in New York City.
-He was a stereotyper for the New York Daily Mirror and other Hudson County, New Jersey and New York City newspapers. (b.
+Otto Perry Winblad (1902-1977) was a stereotyper for the New York Daily Mirror and other Hudson County, New Jersey and New York City newspapers.
+He served in the New York State National Guard in 1921 in the signal corps.
+He was a Free and Accepted Mason at Federal Lodge 888 in New York City. (b.
 August 4, 1902; Jersey City, Hudson County, New Jersey, USA - d.
 November 17, 1977; Toms River, Ocean County, New Jersey, USA) Social Security Number 140073907.

 His siblings include: Anton Julius Winblad (1886-1975) aka Tony Winblad, who married Eva Ariel Lattin (1892-1939) and latter married Marguerite Van Rensselaer Schuyler (1891-1972) aka Marge Van Rensselaer Schuyler; Theodora Winblad (1888) who died as an infant; Mary Winblad (1889) who died as an infant; Otto Edward Winblad (1892) who died as an infant; Maria Elizabeth Winblad (1895-1987) aka Mae Winblad, who married Arthur Oscar Freudenberg (1891-1968); and John Edward Winblad II (1897-1899) aka Eddie Winblad, who died as a youth from pertussis.